wp-plugins/multi-plugin-installer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+This plugin can install multi plugins at once click.

+== Description ==
 Multi Plugin Installer is provided with capability of installing multiple plugins at a time either form direct WordPress Plugins Directory or form local machine.
 It also has capabilities like taking all plugins backup, importing them and exporting them.

-== Description ==

 == Features ==